kresusapp/kresus/CONTRIBUTING.md

 version to use.
 Please make sure all version numbers are **exact** in `package.json`, thus using no version ranges specifiers like `~`, `>` etc.

-# About scripts and `scripty`

-To not have shell scripts in `package.json`, we use `scripty`: every command that has form `a:b:c` in the package descriptor file and that's sent to `scripty` will run the script `scripts/a/b/c.sh` or `scripts/a/b/c/index.sh` automatically.

 # About branches

 - `master` contains all changes in the current development version, including